matikrk/chat-app/README.md

 # chat-app

 Test project (for learning) .
-Chat application based on socket.io
+Chat application based on express and express-ws